 All films must be submitted electronically.
 No DVD entries will be considered.

 TERMS & CONDITIONS

-I hereby agree for my film to be screened at Bluestocking Film Series events.
+I hereby agree for my film to be screened at Bluestocking events.
 I have the express authority to submit the film to the festival and I guarantee that I have obtained all necessary rights for a film festival screening.
 We reserve the right to use a clip or photos from accepted entries for promotional purposes.
-The Bluestocking Film Series will not be held responsible in the case that screening materials are stolen, lost or damaged during shipment.
+Bluestocking will not be held responsible in the case of screening materials being stolen, lost or damaged during shipment.
 We do not return materials submitted for consideration.
 Please do not send originals!
 The organizers reserve the right to decide all questions regarding the rules and regulations.
-Further, the Bluestocking Film Series reserves the exclusive right to determine what constitutes "passing" the Bechdel-Wallace Test when selecting submissions.
+Further, the Bluestocking reserves the exclusive right to determine what constitutes "passing" the Bechdel-Wallace Test when selecting submissions.